Programme

 #30 Connecting Bonds

-Armin Scheffers (NL), Emilia Castillo Frederikson (CL/DA), Samuel Petrus (SK)
+Armin Scheffers (NL), Emilia Castillo Frederiksen (CL/DA), Samuel Petrus (SK) // Ungt Lys

 ———- ———- ———- ———-